EMBRYOPSIDA Pirani & Prado

 1/1: Welwitschia mirabilis.
 S.W.
 Africa, desert close to the Atlantic ocean.
 [Photos - Collection.]

 Chemistry, Morphology, etc. Because of the abundant, branched sclereids in the plant, "One might as well try to cut sections of a thick Scotch plaid blanket as to try and cut a stem of Welwitschia without imbedding."
-(Chamberlain 1935, pp. 388-389); there are vertically-arranged subhypodermal stacks of fibres in the mesophyll (Krüger et al. 2017).
+(Chamberlain 1935: pp. 388-389); there are vertically-arranged subhypodermal stacks of fibres in the mesophyll (Krüger et al. 2017).

-Kaplan (1997, vol. 1:6) described the seedling as having a haustorial collet (collar); the addition of serial axillary buds occured throughout the course of the long life of the plant, the youngest buds being in the centre of the axil - perhaps a branch-like organization?
-See Martens (1971) for the vascularisation of the bracts of the megasporangia and the complex organisation of the axis of the megaporangiate strobilus.
+Kaplan (1997, vol. 1:6) described the seedling as having a haustorial collet (collar).
+Serial axillary buds are added throughout the course of the long life of the plant, the youngest buds being in the centre of the axil - a branch-like organization?
+See Martens (1971) for the vascularisation of the bracts of the megasporangia and the complex organisation of the axis of the megasporangiate strobilus.

 For female gametophyte development and fertilization, see Friedman (2014, esp.
 2015: remarkable), for general information, see the Gymnosperm Database.